-In the past 20 years there have been numerous new projects that we have initiated.
-Some have moved forward with great success, others for a variety of reasons have been shelved and revisited at a later date.
-One project in the latter has been the single longest in our 20 year journey, from when we started ‘Bowden’s Own’ in our family's car shed in 1999.
-It was to make and create a beautiful paste wax for the more devoted car fanatic - basically people just like us!
-We actually first created one back in 2008, with our chemist “Beaker” in his small lab, blending one specific wax we all loved.
-It sadly became a dead project when we realised we would not have the space or equipment required to be able to manufacture it correctly.
+We’ve initiated numerous new projects over the past 20 years, some have moved forward with great success, while others have been shelved for a variety of reasons and revisited at a later date.
+One particular project we had to shelve has turned into the single longest project of the 20 year journey from when we started ‘Bowden’s Own’ in our family's car shed in 1999 - that project was to create a beautiful paste wax for the more devoted car fanatic - basically people just like us!
+We actually first created one back in 2008, with our chemist “Beaker” blending one specific wax we all loved in his small lab.
+It sadly became a dead project though when we realised we wouldn’t have the space or equipment required to be able to manufacture it correctly.
 Quite simply it wasn’t something we could afford to do.
 This one solitary jar of wax was put away in our cabinet, only to be pulled out for a few special occasions with my own cars.
-We moved forward onto the numerous other product projects which took up the vast majority of our limited time.
+We moved forward onto the numerous other projects which took up the vast majority of our limited time.
 We revisited paste waxes a few times in recent years, even with one peculiar fellow who had made some interesting home blends and came to us looking for a possible collaboration, but this or even ‘white labelling’ is not something I wanted to do, especially with something as boutique as a quality paste wax.
 It had to be 100% our own.

-Our first very attempt at a quality paste wax from back in 2008.
+Our first very attempt at a quality paste wax from way back in 2008.

 For me, nothing can beat the hands-on experience you get from applying a paste wax to a car you truly love.
 The “romance” behind this was why I have personally longed to have one in our range.
 We began this journey once more by employing a bright and passionate young chemist full time, with her pure focus for the first 8 months being this paste wax.
 Hundreds of different formulas were created in the lab, tested and subtly smoothed out after our feedback, to get them better and better over a period of two years.
-She was to incorporate some of the latest ingredients and technology into one of the oldest and most traditional products.
-We have heard many say that wax is a dead medium in car care, which we don't quite agree with, as we worked away on eliminating many key issues that we felt were detrimental to the overall experience of using them, as well as excel in the attributes of what the higher quality paste waxes are still much loved for.
+Along the way we incorporated some of the latest ingredients and technology into one of the oldest and most traditional products.
+We've heard many people say that wax is a dead medium in car care, which we don't quite agree with, so with Beaut Beads we worked on eliminating many of the key issues we felt were detrimental to the overall experience of using waxes, whilst ensuring it also excelled in the attributes that higher quality paste waxes are still much loved for.

-An easy on and very easy to buff off experience was paramount.
-As a hard to use paste wax can be a brutal experience, especially when you put it up against the easy to use spray sealants today.
+An easy on and very easy to buff off experience was paramount when developing Beaut Beads, as a hard to use paste wax can be a brutal experience, especially when compared to the easy-to-use spray sealants available today.
 Difficult removal alone can be enough to totally turn anyone off wanting to use a wax ever again.
-This particular wax has a soft buttery composition that spreads a looooong way (only needs a super thin coating) and is the easiest to remove of all the high-end waxes we have used in the recent times, for us it's a pure joy.
+This particular wax has a soft buttery composition that spreads a looooong way (it only needs a super thin coating) and is the easiest to remove of all the high-end waxes we have used in recent times, for us it's a pure joy.

 Our black 1973 RS Porsche was an early recipient of the Beaut Beads wax, as was the Falcon Sprint here next to it.